Get A Free Legal Consultation

 - We fight to maximize your results

 - Over $10.2 billion recovered for families

 Simmons Hanly Conroy fights for individuals and families who have been seriously injured or died as the result of negligence.
 Contact Simmons Hanly Conroy to speak with an experienced attorney who specializes in catastrophic and serious injuries and wrongful death cases.
 These personal injury attorneys, led by partners John Simmons, Ted Gianaris and G. Michael Stewart, will evaluate your case, answer your questions, and help you to better understand your legal rights and options.

 A wrongful death lawsuit pertaining to the death of 42-year-old Anthony “Todd” Burkey of Granite City, Illinois ended in a confidential settlement, just as the trial was set to begin.
 Mr. Burkey died of suffocation as three hospital security guards pinned him to the ground in the hospital’s emergency department.
-G. Michael Stewart, shareholder at Simmons Hanly Conroy, represented the Burkey family in a suit against Gateway Regional Medical Center and the three security guards involved in the incident: Charles Knapp, Dylan Ritchie, and Shane Biggs.
+G. Michael Stewart, partner at Simmons Hanly Conroy, represented the Burkey family in a suit against Gateway Regional Medical Center and the three security guards involved in the incident: Charles Knapp, Dylan Ritchie, and Shane Biggs.